Back in Black (comics): What If?

 An issue of What If? revolving around Spider-Man: Back in Black had asked "What If Mary Jane Was Shot Instead of Aunt May?".
 While in the main continuity Aunt May did not die instantly, the What if explores the consequences of Mary Jane actually dying from the shot.
 After MJ dies, Peter is shot in the back.
 The sniper believes him dead and begins to leave, only to be caught by a very much alive Peter who kills him with his own gun.
 Peter then tells Aunt May what he has done, and dons the black suit.
 From then on, he begins a vendetta against Wilson Fisk, going through Iron Man and S.H.I.E.L.D. to get to him.
 It ends with a standoff between Peter and Fisk, with Aunt May being used as a bargaining chip: she'll be killed if Peter attacks Fisk.
 Peter kills Fisk by shoving his arm through the Kingpin's chest, then quickly disarms one of two guards.
 He scares the other one into laying down his weapon.
 Aunt May disowns him as her nephew after witnessing that, then Tony Stark has Peter arrested and comforts her.

+In other media

+The storyline's title is used in the eighth episode of the first season of Ultimate Spider-Man.